-22.6 Foreshadowed amendments
+23.7 Foreshadowed amendments

 The meeting must dispose of an existing amendment before a new amendment can be foreshadowed.
-However, members may notify the Chairperson that they intend to move further amendments and the nature of their content.
+However, members may notify the Chairperson that they intend to move further amendments as well as the nature of the content of those amendments.

-22.7 Lost amendments
+23.8 Lost amendments

 Where an amendment is lost, the meeting will resume the debate on the original or substituted motion.
-Any member who has not spoken to that motion may speak to it, and may move or second a further amendment.
+Any member who has not spoken to that motion may speak to it and may move or second a further amendment.

-22.8 Carried amendments
+23.9 Carried amendments

-Where an amendment is carried the meeting will resume the debate on the original motion as amended.
+Where an amendment is carried, the meeting will resume the debate on the original motion as amended.
 This will now be referred to as the substantive motion.
-Members who have not spoken to the original motion may speak to the substantive motion, and may move or second a further amendment to it.
+Members who have not spoken to the original motion may speak to the substantive motion and may move or second a further amendment to it.

-22.9 Where a motion is lost
+23.10 Where a motion is lost

-In a situation where a motion that recommends a course of action is lost a new motion, with the consent of the Chairperson, may be proposed to provide direction.
+In a situation where a motion that recommends a course of action is lost, a new motion, with the consent of the Chairperson, may be proposed to provide direction.

-22.10 Withdrawal of motions and amendments
+23.11 Withdrawal of motions and amendments

-Once a motion or amendment which has been seconded has been put to the meeting by the Chairperson the mover cannot withdraw it without the consent of the majority of the members who are present and voting.
+Once a motion or amendment which has been seconded has been put to the meeting by the Chairperson, the mover cannot withdraw it without the consent of the majority of the members who are present and voting.